easybuilders/easybuild/docs/Introduction.rst

 ------------------

 EasyBuild is a software build and installation framework that allows you to manage (scientific) software on High Performance Computing (HPC) systems in an efficient way.
-It is motivated the need for a tool that combines the following features:
+It is motivated by the need for a tool that combines the following features:

 * a **flexible framework** for building/installing (scientific) software
 * fully **automates** software builds